evidentlyai/evidently/docs/book/get-started/tutorial.md

 Next, you will generate a Target Drift dashboard.

 There are two use cases for this report.
 If you have the model predictions, you can use this report to evaluate the **prediction drift**.
-This will help see if there is a statistically significant change in the model outputs, for example, if a certain category is predicted more frequently.
+This will help see if there is a statistically significant change in the model outputs: for example, if a certain category is predicted more frequently.
 If you have the true labels, you can use the report to evaluate **target drift**.
-This will help see if the concept behind the model has evolved, for example, if a certain label in fact appears more frequently.
+This will help see if the concept behind the model has evolved: for example, if a certain label in fact appears more frequently.

 In the toy dataset, we already have the true labels.
 Let us treat it as such, and add the target column to the initial dataset.